Nemocas/AbstractAlgebra.jl/docs/src/series_rings.md

 Set the absolute precision of the given series to the given value.

-This function mutates the series in-place but does not return the mutated series.
+This return the updated series.

 ```julia
 valuation(f::MySeries{T})